gabrielaehrenbrink/chitter/README.md

 Welcome to the Twitter-like application project, a work in progress developed as part of the Makers Bootcamp challenge.
 This project aims to create a simple social media platform where users can create accounts, log in, and post messages to a public board.

-Project Status
-This project is currently a work in progress, with ongoing development to enhance features and improve functionality.
-Expect updates and improvements.

 Overview
 Challenge Source: Makers Bootcamp
 Project Type: Twitter-like Application